-Affordable Homes for Rent 1 bed 22 31% 22.5% 2 bed 42 48% 53.6% 3 bed 7 8% 14.2% 4 bed 11 13% 9.7% Number and type of dw dwellings not achieving 0 Number of new affordable dwellings on developments of 30 or more dwellings achieving M4(3) 15 Number of self-build homes achieved on development of more than 100 dwellings 0 Number and type of Specialist Residential Accommodation achieved on development of more than 100 dwellings 0 Net affordable housing completions on threshold sites 130 130 Number of appeal decisions relating to the supply of affordable housing on the threshold sites or rural housing exception sites 0
+2 bed 3 bed 4 bed+ 1 0 % % % No target associated with affordable home ownership as demand-led Affordable homes for re ent 1 bed 8 25 % 22.5% 2 bed 13 40 % 53.6% 3 bed 5 16 % 14.2% 4 bed 6 19 % 9.7% Number and type of dwellings on developments of 10 or more dwellings Number of new affordable dwellings on developments of 0 25 30 or more dwellings achieving M4(3) Number of self-build homes achieved on development of more than 100 dwellings t of 0 Number and type of Specialist Residential Accommodation achieved on development of more than 100 dwellings 0 Net affordable housing completions on threshold sites 210 Number of appeal decisions relating the supply of affordable housing on threshold sites or rural housing exception sites 0

-7.12 A summary of the targets that these policies strive for is detailed below in Table 14.
+7.12 A summary of the targets that these policies strive for is detailed below in Table 13.

-Table 14 - Policy Targets for Securing the Right Types of Homes
+Table 13 - Policy Targets for Securing the Right Types of Homes

-Target Output Target/Commentary Trigger for Action (Y/N) 805 new net new dwellings per annum 866 Target achieved for 21/22, no action necessary at this stage No 21,872 net new dwellings by 2036 7,881 since 2013 Housing Trajectory indicates target will be met No 9 net new Gypsy and Traveller pitches by 2036 (completed) 0 18/01476/FUL due for completion November 2022 to achieve this target No
+Target Output Target/Commentary Trigger 805 new net new dwellings per annum 822 Target achieved for 22/23, no action necessary at this stage No 21,872 net new dwellings by 2036 8,703 since 2013 Housing Trajectory indicates target will be met No 9 net new Gypsy and Traveller pitches by 2036 (completed) 9 Completed Q4 22/23 No 24 net new Travelling Showpeople plots by 2036 (completed) 0 Plots are all allocated within the strategic sites of the Local Plan No

-Target Output Target/ Commentary Trigger for Action (Y/N) 24 net new Travelling Showpeople plots by 2036 (completed) 0 Plots are all allocated within the strategic sites of the Local Plan No No net loss of Gypsy and Traveller Pitches or Travelling Showpeople plots 0 lost No action required No Growth Area 1 - 3,619 net new homes and 5 Travelling Showperson plots (completed) 443 dwellings (70 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 2 - 4,793 net new homes; 14 Travelling Showperson plots and 10 Gypsy and Traveller Pitches (completed) 320 dwellings (0 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 3 - 1,167 net new homes and 5 Travelling Showperson plots (completed) 103 dwellings (34 from windfalls) No action required; figures indicate target will be met by 2036 No Windfall Allowance of 1,200 net new homes between 2021-2036 104 Windfall Completions No action required No Appropriate mix of dwellings on development of 10 or more dwellings (permissions - against DM1 table) 1 bed 41% 2 bed 24% 3 bed 20% 4 bed 15% None met target No 50% of dwellings to be constructed to meet M4(2) on development of 10 or more dwellings (permissions) 7 applicable approvals - all achieved key indicator No action required No 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings 2 applicable approvals - 1 achieved this target The scheme that did not achieve the target was a Build to Rent development providing affordable private rent housing which national planning guidance states that authorities should refrain from having direct nomination rights from their housing register.
-Without direct nomination rights, M4(3) cannot be secured.
-Yes

-Target Output Target/ Commentary Trigger for Action (Y/N) 5% self-build homes on developments of more than 100 dwellings 2 0 permitted Since policy adoption, there have been no schemes of 100 or more dwellings for which the policy could be applied to.
-Further information on development permissions granted for Self/Custom house building can be found on the 'Councils Monitoring Development webpage No Appropriate provision of Specialist Residential Accommodation on development of more than 100 dwellings 0 permitted Since policy adoption, there have been no schemes of 100 or more dwellings for which the policy could be applied to.
-No 35% affordable homes on sites of 11 or more dwellings (permissions) 23% plus commuted sums secured in lieu of onsite provision.
-280 dwellings were approved on threshold sites.
-The 280 total dwellings figure relates to 4 sites - Land West of Eastwood House, Land South of the Brewers Arms Bicknacre, Woodhall Road Play Area and Site at 60-68 New London Road.
-The 23% is due to one of the sites paying a commuted sum in lieu of on-site affordable housing provision and the Build to Rent scheme at Land West of Eastwood House only being required to provide 22% affordable housing because the NPPF exempts these types of developments from affordable home ownership contributions.
-Yes
+No net loss of Gypsy and Traveller Pitches or Travelling Showpeople plots 0 lost No action required No Growth Area 1 - 3,619 net new homes and 5 Travelling Showperson plots (completed) 311 dwellings (149 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 2 - 4,793 net new homes; 14 Travelling Showperson plots and 10 Gypsy and Traveller Pitches (completed) 358 dwellings (9 from windfalls) No action required; figures indicate target will be met by 2036 No Growth Area 3 - 1,167 net new homes and 5 Travelling Showperson plots (completed) 153 dwellings (40 from windfalls) No action required; figures indicate target will be met by 2036 No Windfall Allowance of 1,200 net new homes between 2021-2036 198 Windfall Completions No action required No Appropriate mix of dwellings on development of 10 or more dwellings (permissions - against DM1 table) 1 bed 0% 2 bed 18% 3 bed 33% 4 bed 49% Policy requirement identified to be reviewed in the Local Plan review None met target No 50% of dwellings to be constructed to meet M4(2) on development of 10 or more dwellings (permissions) 4 applicable approvals - all achieved key indicator No action required No 5% of new affordable dwellings to meet M4(3) on developments of 30 or more dwellings 1 applicable approval - achieved target No action required No 5% self-build homes on developments of more than 100 dwellings 0 permitted Since policy adoption, there have been no schemes of 100 or more dwellings for which the policy could be applied to.
+Further information on development permissions granted for Self/Custom house building can be found on the Council's Monitoring Development webpage No Appropriate provision of Specialist Residential Accommodation on development of more than 100 dwellings 2 0 permitted Since policy adoption, there have been no schemes of 100 or more dwellings for which the policy could be applied to.
+No